 The pandemic has severely diminished our social skills as most of us have avoided all social functions, school, sports and health clubs, worship services, groups or worked from home to avoid exposure to Covid-19.

 We are all out of practice (justifiably) for getting together with friends for dinner, going on picnics or attending events together.
-Maybe now is the time to learn some new friendship skills to use when creating a new circle of friends when the pandemic is under control and we can move forward.
-You’ve changed.
-We’ve all changed since Covid-19 and Delta rolled through our lives beginning in March 2020.
-It is time for you some to make new friends to add meaning to your life.
+Maybe now is the time to learn new friendship skills to use when creating a new circle of friends when the pandemic is under control, and we can move forward.
+You have changed.
+We have all changed since Covid-19 and Delta rolled through our lives beginning in March 2020.
+It is time for you to make new friends to add meaning to your life.

-Much like your marriage, a friendship is your opportunity to have some of your basic needs met, and to offer to meet some of the basic needs of your friend.
-This is not about keeping score, instead, it’s about offering your time or talents to support a friend.
+Like your marriage, your friendships are an opportunity to have some of your basic needs met, and to offer to meet some of the basic needs of your friend.
+This is not about keeping score, instead, it is about offering your time or talents to support a friend.